vlavne/master-template/README.md

 ### GIT commands

-- `git clone {REPOSITORY LINK}` : clone a repository into your website themes directory => '/wp-content/themes/'.
+- `git clone` : clone a repository into your website themes directory => '/wp-content/themes/'.
-- `git pull origin/master` : pull files from master to have everything up to date.
+- `git pull` : pull files from master to have everything up to date.
 - `git commit` : commit your changes and describe what you did.
-- `git push origin/master` : commit your changes and describe what you did.
+- `git push` : commit your changes and describe what you did.